mjordan/islandora_workbench_docs/docs/installation.md

 `sudo python3 setup.py install`

-If you would rather not install third-party libraries in your operating system's central Python location, or you do not have `sudo` priviliges on your computer, you can install them in your user directory:
+If you would rather not install third-party libraries in your operating system's central Python location, or you do not have `sudo` privileges on your computer, you can install them in your user directory:

 `python3 setup.py install --user`